What Do We Do?

 José likes volunteering in the community and enjoys mentoring staff and volunteers.
 A former mechanical engineer, José also holds a Master of Business Administration.
 During his spare time, José enjoys making fine art black and white photographs, playing flamenco guitar, hiking, bicycling and travel.
 He is proud father of two sons, David and Martin.

-Lisa is a project management professional (PMP) with 20 years of management experience in oil and gas, legislative compliance, and healthcare.
-She started as volunteer at CHS in 2015 and was then hired on as an Animal Care Attendant in 2016.
-In early 2017, she joined the Animal Health team as an Animal Health Assistant until moving into her current role in January 2018.
-Lisa was drawn to CHS because of her love for animals which started at a young age.
-She is an outdoor enthusiast who loves to travel and attends spin class whenever she can.
-She shares her home with her husband, daughter, and their two dogs, Baxter and Miles, who are Cairn/Westie crosses, as well as three cats—Kit, Betty, and Leonard, who are all CHS Alumni.
+Lisa is a project manager with over 20 years of management experience in oil and gas, legislative compliance and healthcare.
+She started as a volunteer in 2015 and was then hired on as an Animal Care Attendant later that year.
+In early 2017, she joined the Animal Health team and as an Animal Health Assistant until moving into her current role in January 2018.
+Lisa was drawn to CHS because of her love of animals that started at a young age.
+When not at the shelter, Lisa is an outdoor enthusiast who loves to hike, bike and a good game of pickleball, as well as relaxing at home with her two CHS alumi cats, Betty and Lucy.

 Sally started with the Calgary Humane Society in 2016 as the sole Foster Facilitator.
 Over the next two years, Sally focused on expanding the foster program through increased recruitment and placement of animals.
 In 2018, Sally stepped into the new role as Foster Team Lead, and hired a second Foster Facilitator as a result of the program expansion.
 Following the retirement of the Admissions Team Lead in 2019, Sally absorbed Admissions into her portfolio as Team Lead, aligning Foster and Admissions into one cohesive team to improve animal flow.
 And finally, in January of 2021, Sally became Manager, Animal Operations, overseeing the back of house operational teams, and overseeing animal flow at large.

 Anna-Lee has been with the Calgary Humane Society since 2015.
 Her roles within the organization have included Foster, Animal Care, Adoptions, Volunteer Resources, team development and leadership.
 Anna-Lee is passionate about helping connect others to the rewarding work of animal welfare and holds her certificate in Volunteer Management and Leadership through Humber College.